conradhuebler/SupraFit/README.md

 - gcc 5.2, gcc 6.3, gcc 7.3 and gcc 8.3
 - clang 3.9

-on linux systems, windows systems using
+on linux systems, on windows systems using
 - mingw 5.3
 - MSVC 2015